Managing burnout - for patients and GPs

 A residential treatment programme would predominantly be recommended in order to avoid burnout, or a return to burnout.
 This allows a break from everyday life, whilst re-assessing what is contributing to the burnout.

-Priory approaches the treatment of burnout in a similar way to that of any other mental health issue or addiction.
+Priory approaches treatment for burnout in a similar way to that of any other mental health issue or addiction.
 We use intervention techniques such as CBT and DBT but also work on re-evaluating lifestyle and work-related priorities, nutritional wellbeing, exercise and sleep hygiene.
 One important part of a burnout programme that will be important in recovery, is for patients to see the importance of ‘down time’ and the need to experience pleasure in a healthy way.

 During treatment for burnout, we focus on the underlying causes, which may be related to a whole host of things including: